zwiebert/tronferno-mcu/docs/CLI.md

 # CLI of TronFerno-MCU

 This text describe the command line interface of tronferno-mcu.
-The CLI interface can be accessed via a terminal, but is best be used by a front-end, like a smart phone app or some server like FHEM.
+The CLI can be accessed via a terminal, but is best be used by a front-end, like a smart phone app or some server like FHEM.

 ## Syntax